 On this website, you’ll find detailed information about our projects, publications, main research interests, teachings and many other things that will give you a broad overview of our activity.

-- 10/2017: SFL faculty, Agnès Roussy, has been nominated to be the representative of the international affairs of CMP.
-Mme Roussy will be the contact person for the international partnerships and training programs.
+- 10/2017: SFL faculty, Agnès Roussy, was appointed as the CMP representative for international affairs.
+She will be responsible for setting up international partnerships and the implementation of English training programs.

-- 09/2017: 2018 SEMI Advanced Semiconductor Manufacturing Conference (ASMC) is co-chaired by SFL faculty, Agnès Roussy.
-For the conference details, please visit the ASMC website.
+- 09/2017: 2018 SEMI Advanced Semiconductor Manufacturing Conference (ASMC) in Saratoga Springs (US) is co-chaired by SFL faculty, Agnès Roussy.
+For more details of the conference, please check here: ASMC 2018.

-- 05/2017: The European H2020 research project “Productive 4.0” (ECSEL Joint Undertaking) is officially started and the first partner meeting is held in Dresden, Germany on 17-19 May.
-SFL faculty, Stéphane Dauzère-Pérès and Claude Yugma have participated to this kick-off event.
+- 05/2017: The European H2020 research project “Productive 4.0” (ECSEL Joint Undertaking) was officially launched and the first partner meeting is held in Dresden, Germany on 17-19 May.
+SFL faculty, Stéphane Dauzère-Pérès and Claude Yugma participated at this kick-off event.

-- 05/2017: The annual winter school of scheduling for young researchers (École d’hiver GOThA/GDR RO 2017) will be held on 20-22 November in Anger.
+- 05/2017: The annual winter school of scheduling for young researchers (École d’hiver GOThA/GDR RO 2017) will be held on 20-22 November in Angers.
 Professor Stéphane Dauzère-Pérès from SFL is invited to give a talk on “Heuristic Methods for Scheduling”.
-For more program details, please access to the link above.
+For more programme details, please access the link above.

-- 04/2017: The research scientist at University of Michigan, James Moyne, is invited to visit SFL and give a talk on “Big Data, Industry 4.0 and the Advancement in Microelectronics Advanced Process Control”.
+- 04/2017: The research scientist at University of Michigan, James Moyne, was invited to visit SFL and give a talk on “Big Data, Industry 4.0 and the Advancement in Microelectronics Advanced Process Control”.

 - 03/2017: Call for Ph.D. candidate on “development of new models and original solution methods for the optimization of planning operations for end-of-life products”.
-Please refer to the detailed description to know more.
+Please refer to the detailed description to find out more.

 SFL in More Details